R6RoundTable/r6roundtable-site/tournament.md

 ---

 {:.lead}
-Join us as Rainbow Six cosplayers battle it out in the R6 Round Table of Operators' **Charity Tournament 2022**, and raising funds for Child's Play charity!
+Join us as Rainbow Six cosplayers battle it out in the R6 Round Table of Operators' **Charity Tournament 2022**, while raising funds for Child's Play charity!

 * Proceeds will go to Child's Play charity
 * Prizes made by the community will be raffled off to donators during the event